Academic Dismissal Policy

 Students who have been suspended and who subsequently fail to maintain the minimum academic requirements of UHM or their college, school, or program or fail to meet the terms of probation may be dismissed.
 Such students will be readmitted only in unusual circumstances and only after they sit-out for a minimum period of a year.
 Students admitted on probation may be dismissed if they fail to maintain the minimum academic requirements or meet the terms of probation.
 Refer to the UHM Catalog for more information on the readmission after dismissal policy.

 A student who has been dismissed is not guaranteed readmission to UHM and must petition through the college / school of their intended program for acceptance.
-With the exceptions of Psychology and Nursing, applications for students seeking readmission into programs with pre-requisites (e.g., coursework, GPA, etc.) and do not qualify for admission directly into the program will be reviewed by the Mānoa Advising Center (MAC) Petitions Committee.
-If accepted, these students will be classified as pre-major or General-Arts & Sciences students and work with the advisors at MAC, in conjunction with those in their target academic program, while completing their pre-requisites for admission.
+Students who do not qualify for admission directly into their programs will have their petitions reviewed by the Mānoa Advising Center (MAC) Petitions Committee.
+If accepted, these students will be classified as exploratory students and work with the advisors at MAC, in conjunction with those in their target academic program, while completing their pre-requisites for admission.

 As dismissal is the result of multiple semesters of unsatisfactory academic performance, to be allowed readmission, students who have been dismissed must show they are ready to return and they are able to thrive in coursework at the college-level.
 Readmission after dismissal is difficult; academic actions are taken very seriously.
 Students must show they are prepared and motivated to return to UHM and pursue their undergraduate degrees and must demonstrate a proven track-record of academic success since dismissal.